cspray/annotated-container/docs/tutorials/01-getting-started.md

 Our requirements have some external code executed when a blob is stored or retrieved.
 We decide to introduce a new abstract and concrete Service that will emit blob storage events.
 Our existing Service will become dependent on this new Service.
 Let's start digging into some code!

+> The rest of this guide assumes you've installed a backing container library!
+Please check out the README Installation for more details.

 ## Abstract Services

 ```php